CDTDigital/CDT-ADPQ-0117/README.md

 ### Daily Scrum
 Daily standup meetings were facilitated through WebEx, where each developer informed the team of work completed the previous day, what they will work on today, and any challenges.
 As developers began working on an assigned item in the Sprint Backlog, the card was moved to the “In Progress” list, and then moved to the “Done Sprint 1” list in Trello once done.

-An issue was identified and documented to track integration efforts, which presented a technology challenge.
+An issue was identified and documented during execution of Sprint 1 to track integration efforts, which presented a technology challenge.
 To mitigate the risk of losing momentum due to the aggressive timeline, or the allocation of resources, additional backlog items not dependent on the technology were added to the sprint and worked on by other developers during the sprint.
 This allowed the integration owner to focus on resolving the issue (See [Sprint 1 Trello image](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/Sprint1 in progress.PNG)).

 ### Sprint Review
 At the end of the sprint, the development team demonstrated completed user stories verifying a potentially shippable product increment.